-Insurance Appraisals: The Most Effective Tool for Improving Your Settlement
+Insurance Appraisals: The Most Effective Tool for Ensuring an Equitable Settlement

 The Appraisal provision is included in almost every insurance policy written to insure a home or commercial building.
 You will find it in the Conditions section of your policy.
 An appraisal is designed as a remedy when the policyholder and the insurance company fail to agree about the amount of the loss.
 Since no one can be licensed as an Alabama public adjuster this is a particularly effective tool for resolving insurance settlements for those residing in Alabama.
 On page five of the Alabama Department of Insurance’s “Guide to Homeowners Insurance,” they suggest this process when a property owner disagrees with the insurance company’s estimate (http://ema.alabama.gov/FileLibrary/homeownersguide.pdf).